 3.1 Statistics New Zealand's June 2020 population estimate for the Selwyn District is 69,700 or 1.4% of New Zealand's population.
 This is 5.1% higher than in 2019.
 New Zealand's population in 2020 was 2.1% higher than in 2019.
-In 2001 population in the District was estimated to be 28,000, implying an increase of 148.9%over the period 2001 to 2020, as compared to only 31.0% for New Zealand as whole.
-Statistics New Zealand's 'medium' population projections have the Selwyn District's population increasing to 99,500 in 2043 - i.e. an average rate of increase of 1.6% per annum over the period 2020-43, compared to an average rate of growth for New Zealand of 0.7% per annum.
-However it is likely the population projection rates for Selwyn District (and New Zealand) will be revised upwards as population estimates in recent years have been higher than previously forecast.
+In 2001 population in the District was estimated to be 28,000, implying an increase of 148.9% over the period 2001 to 2020, as compared to only 31.0% for New Zealand as whole.
+Statistics New Zealand's 'medium' population projections6 have the Selwyn District's population increasing to 106,500 in 2048 - i.e. an average rate of increase of 1.5% per annum over the period 2020-48, compared to an average rate of growth for New Zealand of 0.7% per annum.
+The Greater

-Statistics New Zealand prepare three sets of projections - high, medium and low - according to natural population change (i.e. the net effect of birth and death rate assumptions) and net migration assumptions.
+6Statistics New Zealand prepare three sets of projections - high, medium and low - according to natural population change (i.e. the net effect of birth and death rate assumptions) and net migration assumptions.
 These projections do not explicitly incorporate assumptions about different rates of economic development.

-&lt;sup>5Data in this section from Statistics New Zealand unless stated otherwise.
+5Data in this section from Statistics New Zealand unless stated otherwise.